Your MOT certificate

 It's generally an offence to use a vehicle of test age that doesn’t have a current test certificate on a public road except when:

-- taking it to or bringing it away from a place where, by previous arrangement, repairs are to be made or have been made to fix the problems that caused the vehicle to fail its test
+- taking it to or bringing it away from a place where, by previous arrangement, repairs are to be made or have been made to fix the faults that caused the vehicle to fail its test

 Even in the above circumstances you may still be prosecuted for driving an unroadworthy vehicle if it doesn’t comply with various regulations affecting its construction and use.
 The insurance may also not be valid.

 A test certificate relates only to the condition of testable items at the time of the test and should not be regarded as: